-Common modifiers, such as modifier 25 and 59, are used to indicate whether a service or procedure took place within the same day or on separate days.
-For instance, modifier 25 stands for an evaluation and management (E/M) service that was provided in the same day as another service while modifier 59 represents the procedures that took place on different days.
+Common modifiers, such as modifiers 25 and 59, are used to indicate whether a service or procedure took place within the same day or on separate days.
+For instance, modifier 25 stands for an evaluation and management (E/M) service that was provided on the same day as another service while modifier 59 represents the procedures that took place on different days.
 Modifier 59 also includes whether the service catered to a different organ, another provider, and doesn’t blend into the typical routine of the original service.
 In cases where modifiers are used inaccurately, denials are likely to occur.
 With the assistance of experienced medical coding and billing experts, denials can be reduced tremendously by applying the necessary common modifiers to the proper service or procedure.

 6. Inconsistent data